ayoubft/ayoubft.github.io.ar/index.md

 ## About

-* Interested in interesting things.
+- Interested in interesting things: 3D computer vision, machine learning, deep learning, ...

-* Currently finishing my studies as a Surveying Engineer at the School of Geomatics and Surveying Engineering, IAV Hassan II.
+- Currently finishing my studies as a Surveying Engineer at the School of Geomatics and Surveying Engineering, IAV Hassan II.

-* Learning machine learning.

-* Astronomy novice.
+- Astronomy novice.

-* Open to help or support in any way possible.
+- Open to help or support in any way possible.

 &nbsp;